 You may be lucky enough to have the money to move, but most people don’t have that kind of extra money just sitting around.
-There are a lot of expenses involved in moving, and even though some of them will be paid back when the move is over, like deposits, it is still necessary to be able to come up with the money in the first place.
+There are a lot of expenses involved in moving.
+And even though you’ll get some of them back when the move is over, like deposits, it is still necessary come up with the money in the first place.

 If you are very lucky, you are moving for a new opportunity and your new employer, or your family member’s employer is helping at least some to finance your move.
 In that case, at least some of your expenses are already covered, maybe even a good amount of them.
 Unfortunately, moving is expensive, and you may still not have enough cash to cover the necessary expenses involved in making the move.